Brian-S-Park/Auto-git/README.md

 	Instructions
 	1.Clone the repo to your local drive and change into that newly created directiory.
-	2.Use "chmod +x autogit" to make it executable.
+	2.Use "chmod +x autogit " to make it executable.
-	3.Use "sudo nano ~/.bashrc" and scroll to the very bottom (or whatever text editor you like to use).
+	3.Use "sudo nano ~/.bashrc " and scroll to the very bottom (or whatever text editor you like to use).
-	4.Add in "" to make the current user able to execute the bash script from any directory.
+	4.Add in "export PATH="[~/Auto-git/:$PATH" " to make the current user able to execute the bash script from any directory.
+You can replace the path with wherever directory you cloend the repo into.
 	5.Save and exit.
 	6.Done!
 Now the bash script should work by calling it with "autogit [flag] [input]".
 Refer to "autogit -h" to find out more about different flags.